-The Truck and Coach Technician ATS MAP 32 will provide you with a combination of in-depth theory and lab practice covering the latest truck and coach technology.
+The Truck and Coach Technician ATS MAP 32 program provides you with a combination of in-depth theory and lab practice covering the latest truck and coach technology.

 Structured to include both in-class training and work placement, this Truck and Coach Technician program features 32 weeks of classroom and lab activities, and four additional weeks with a potential employer.

-The program will see you practice on a variety of truck and coach manufacturers’ vehicles and system components to ensure that you are well prepared.
+The program sees you practice on a variety of truck and coach manufacturers' vehicles and system components to ensure that you are well prepared.

-During the 32 weeks of in-class training, you will be required to successfully complete the following eight courses:
+During the 32 weeks of in-class training, you are required to successfully complete the following eight courses:

 - Drive Trains